mongodb-partners/MongoDB_Atlas_integration_with_Microsoft_Power_Apps_and_Power_Automate/README.md

           - ### Popup Window:
               -  We also need a popup window to stop the user if he is trying to submit without entering all the details.
-              - Click the form(anywere on the screen)-> Under the Advanced-> Action -> OnVisible, Add
+              - Click the form(anywhere on the screen)-> Under the Advanced-> Action -> OnVisible, Add

                      Set(popup,false)